 The GMAT (Graduate Management Admissions Test) consists of two multiple-choice sections (Quantitative and Verbal) and an essay section called the Analytical Writing Assessment (AWA).

-Reading Comprehension (12)
+Reading Comprehension (approx. 12 Questions)

-Essay Questions (Analytical Writing Assessment):
+Essay Question (Analytical Writing Assessment):